crazyyy/wp-framework/wp-content/plugins/index-wp-mysql-for-speed/readme.txt

 == Changelog ==

-= 1.4.12 =
+= 1.4.16 =
 (no changes to keys)
-Change max_statement_time session variable if necessary to avoid "Query execution was interrupted" errors.
-Do ANALYZE TABLE after each rekeying operation.
+WordPress 6.5 compatibility.
+Support WordPress versions back to 4.2 (At MDDHosting's request).
+Avoid attempting to upgrade from storage engines except MyISAM and Aria.
+WP-CLI upgrade, enable, and disable commands are idempotent now.
+They don't generate errors when they find no tables to process.
+Miscellaneous bug fixes

-= 1.4.13 =
+= 1.4.15 =
 (no changes to keys)
-Support MariaDB 11.x in version-detection code.
+Add a Database Health section to the About tab showing some performance metrics.
+Avoid doing EXPLAIN DESCRIBE when capturing monitors.
+Clear the dashboard upgrade nag after doing `wp index-mysql status`.
+Put backticks around table names in data definition language statements.

 = 1.4.14 =
 (no changes to keys)
 Handle database version 55853 (no schema changes).
 Deal with php 8.2 deprecations.

+= 1.4.13 =
+(no changes to keys)
+Support MariaDB 11.x in version-detection code.

+= 1.4.12 =
+(no changes to keys)
+Change max_statement_time session variable if necessary to avoid "Query execution was interrupted" errors.
+Do ANALYZE TABLE after each rekeying operation.

 == Upgrade Notice ==

+We've added support for versions of WordPress back to 4.2 (the version when utf8mb4 burst on the scene and required prefix indexes).

+We've added a Database Health section to the About tab.
+It shows some current performance measurements made from your MySQL / MariaDB database server, similar to the stored ones shown in monitor displays.

 We've removed various programming-language incompatibilities with php 8.2.

+We now use backticks to delimit table names, giving compatibility with some strange plugins.

+We've fixed some bugs.

 == Screenshots ==